RediSearch/RediSearch/docs/commands/ft.spellcheck.md

 * **DISTANCE**: the maximal Levenshtein distance for spelling suggestions (default: 1, max: 4).

+* **DIALECT {dialect_version}**.
+Choose the dialect version to execute the query under.
+If not specified, the query will execute under the default dialect version set during module initial loading or via `FT.CONFIG SET` command.

 @return

 @array-reply, in which each element represents a misspelled term from the query.
 The misspelled terms are ordered by their order of appearance in the query.